sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/Homework 03 /Laboratory Notebook.md

 - MeanMTData : the processed mean movement times as returned from the experimental software.

 #### *analysis/*
-This folder contains my python markdown script used to analyze the data collected from the experiment.
+This folder contains my R markdown script used to analyze the data collected from the experiment.

 ## Experimental Reports